MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/dism/Set-NonRemovableAppsPolicy.md

 ---
-description: Sets an app packages as non-removable (can not be uninstalled). external help file: Microsoft.Dism.PowerShell.dll-Help.xml Module Name: Dism ms.date: 10/07/2021
+description: Sets an app package as non-removable (can not be uninstalled). external help file: Microsoft.Dism.PowerShell.dll-Help.xml Module Name: Dism ms.date: 10/07/2021